enceka/Hackintosh-Dell-Latitude-5290-2-in-1/README.md

     -v
     debug=0x100
     keepsyms=1
-- Additional patches are required for iMessage and Facetime activation (Board Serial Number, Serial Number, SmUUID)
-- Rebuild kext cache for touch screen activation [sudo kextcache -i /]
-- Install Karabiner-Elements.app to activate Alps Touchpad that is disabled after touch screen activation
+- Install Karabiner-Elements.app to bind media control to function key
-- HiDPI 1920 * 1280 (3840 * 2560) can be added, but it requires more resources
+- HiDPI 1920 * 1280 (3840 * 2560) can be added, but it requires more
+resources,recommend 1200x800

 ***Intel® Core™ i5-8350U Processor***
 - CPUFriendDataProvider.kext has been modified to manage the operation of the 'Intel® Core ™ i5-8350U Processor'
   If your CPU is not 'Intel® Core™ i5-8350U Processor', remove or regenerate the CPUFriendDataProvider.kext

 ***NullEthernet.kext & SSDT-RMNE.aml***
 - Null Ethernet is a way to prevent a Mac address-based license for some software from being broken when a wireless card is absent or replaced (including iCloud)
   If you do not need to consider blocking software licenses by changing your Mac address, you can remove it

 ***Fn Key***
 - 'Fn' + 'r' || PrtScr = F13